 Black was the original colour of Ouessant sheep, they originated in the 1700s, on the island of Ouessant, off the coast of Brittany.
 Cared for by the women, the wool was used for making clothing, needing no dying.
 Brown sheep were sometimes born, but, not favoured.
 They were also used for meat, which is very lean.
 These original sheep were crossed with larger white sheep from the main land, to increase the size of the animal, hence the white Ouessant was born.

-He has matured well, and has seven ewes with him this time.
+Pictured above in his second breeding year, he has matured well, and has seven ewes with him this time.
 He gave us some lovely lambs last Year, so we are very excited to see his lambs this Year.

 All in a row .. nearly!
 Three wethers

 Joining Forest's ewes' for this breeding season 2013/14, is a young yearling, India, newly arrived here at Tan Lan, she came with our new Caramel Isis, see Caramel page.